 Simon was appointed as director at Warrington and Halton Hospitals NHS Foundation Trust in June 2007.
 Simon started his management career with nine years in the independent health sector before joining The Walton Centre for Neurology and Neurosurgery NHS Trust in 1997.
 He joined Salford Royal Hospitals Trust in 2001 as general manager, later becoming associate director.
 He helped lead Warrington and Halton Hospitals from turnaround to strong performing NHS Foundation Trust with a track record of operational delivery during his time there.
 He took on the role of deputy chief executive in July 2013 alongside his chief operating officer role.
 Simon has a MSc from Lancaster University.
-He is married with one so operating officer role.
-Simon has a MSc from Lancaster University.
 He is married with one son and enjoys music, sport and reading.